giampaolo/pyftpdlib/docs/tutorial.rst

 Pre-fork means that a certain number of worker processes are ``spawn()``ed before starting the server.
-Each worker process will keep using a 1-thread, async concurrency model, handling multiple concurrent connections, but the work load is split across multiple processes.
+Each worker process will keep using a 1-thread, async concurrency model, handling multiple concurrent connections, but the work load is split.
-This way the delay introduced by a blocking function call is amortized and divided by their number.
+This way the delay introduced by a blocking function call is amortized and divided by the number of workers, and thus also qthe disk I/O latency is minimized.
-Every time a new connection comes in the parent process will automatically delegate the connection to one of the subprocesses, so from the app standpoint this is completely transparent.
+Every time a new connection comes in, the parent process will automatically delegate the connection to one of the subprocesses, so from the app standpoint this is completely transparent.
-In a way this can be seen as a mixed async / multi-process model.
 As a general rule, it is always a good idea to use this model in production.
+The optimal value depends on many factors including (but not limited to) the number of CPU cores, the number of hard disk drives that store data, and load pattern.
+When one is in doubt, setting it to the number of available CPU cores would be a good start.

 .. code-block:: python